How to Choose the Right Inverter for Load Shedding in South Africa

 | Kettle / toaster | 1500-2200W | Avoid on inverter |

-You'll see modified sine wave inverters at lower prices and it's tempting.
-Don't do it for a home setup.
-Here's why:
+You will see modified sine wave inverters at lower prices — do not choose them for a home setup.
+Here is why:

 For a home backup power system, always choose a true sine wave inverter.
 The price difference is modest and the protection it offers your appliances is worth every rand.